tintinrevient/machine-learning-for-human-vision-and-language/notebooks/pytorch/README.md

 * torch.int64 = torch.long
 * torch.bool -> torch.BoolTensor

-The allocation of a tensor with the right umeric type:
+The allocation of a tensor with the right numeric type:
 ```
 import torch